-&lt;sup>138See generally TREATISE, supra note 80.
+&lt;sup>148See generally TREATISE, supra note 102.
 For example, during the French and Indian War, both sides employed some irregulars, who did not wear uniforms, and these were apparently regarded as lawful combatants.
 Id. at 18-19.
 During the American Revolution, the British army treated colonial irregulars belonging to militias as lawful combatants despite their lack of uniforms, although individual snipers unattached to any American forces were sometimes executed.
 Id. at 20-21.
 In the Spanish Peninsular War (1807-1814), the French treated all irregulars as illegal combatants, even those that met the four conditions embodied in later treaties.
 See id. at 23-23.

-&lt;sup>139FM 27-10, supra note 56, at para.
+&lt;sup>149FM 27-10, supra note 22, at para.
 74 (emphasis added.)

-&lt;sup>140Perfidious conduct refers to an act that "invite[s] the confidence of an adversary to lead him to believe that he is entitled to receive, or is obliged to accord protection under the rules of international law applicable in armed conflict, with intent to betray that confidence...."
+&lt;sup>150Perfidious conduct refers to an act that "invite[s] the confidence of an adversary to lead him to believe that he is entitled to receive, or is obliged to accord protection under the rules of international law applicable in armed conflict, with intent to betray that confidence...."
 See BASIC RULES OF THE GENEVA CONVENTIONS AND THEIR ADDITIONAL PROTOCOLS 24 (ICRC ed.
 1983).

-&lt;sup>141See Baxter, supra note 18, at 340-41 (noting probable distinction between hostile intent and seeking to escape).
+&lt;sup>151See Baxter, supra note 23, at 340-41 (noting probable distinction between hostile intent and seeking to escape).

-uniforms are not necessarily engaging in perfidious conduct as long as they bear arms openly and do not hide their belligerent status.
-142
+that do not wear full uniforms are not necessarily engaging in perfidious conduct as long as they bear arms openly and do not hide their belligerent status.

 Secretary of Defense Rumsfeld has suggested that the Taliban do not fulfill the requirement because they "did not wear distinctive signs, insignias, symbols or uniforms.
-To the contrary, far from seeking to distinguish themselves from the civilian population of Afghanistan, they sought to blend in with civilian noncombatants, hiding in mosques and populated areas."
-143 Critics of the Defense Department's position point out that neither the Taliban nor the Northern Alliance had ever worn uniforms or any distinctive sign, other than the black turban worn by members of the Taliban.
-The failure to wear what Western commanders might regard as proper military dress may be more a matter of custom than perfidy.
+To the contrary, far from seeking to distinguish themselves from the civilian population of Afghanistan, they sought to blend in with civilian noncombatants, hiding in mosques and populated areas."153 Critics of the Defense Department's position point out that neither the Taliban nor the Northern Alliance had ever worn uniforms or any distinctive sign, other than the black turban reportedly worn by members of the Taliban and distinctive headscarves worn by members of the Northern Alliance.
+154 The failure to wear what Western commanders might regard as proper military dress may be more a matter of custom than perfidy.
 Since most of the hand-to-hand combat was conducted by the Northern Alliance, with U.S. forces supplying intelligence and fire support from the air or at a great distance, the critics argue, the Pentagon's position that the lack of uniforms makes "unlawful combatants" of the Taliban force is less persuasive.
-The very success of the armed forces in quickly routing the enemy with virtually no U.S. casualties may make the argument somewhat more difficult to sustain.
+155 The very success of the armed forces in quickly routing the enemy with virtually no U.S. casualties may also make the argument somewhat more difficult to sustain.
 Finally, critics have pointed out that U.S. Special Forces troops have been known to operate occasionally in civilian dress, or even to use the uniform of the enemy for the purpose of infiltrating enemy territory.
-144 not satisfied by the carrying of weapons concealed about the person or if the individuals hide their weapons on the approach of the enemy.
+156 not satisfied by the carrying of weapons concealed about the person or if the individuals hide their weapons on the approach of the enemy.